Mose Gingerich: Construction and sales

-The Caroline Creek Series
+Writing

 In 2021, Gingerich published Shadows We Remain, a fiction novel and the first in the Caroline Creek Series.

 In 2022, Gingerich published Caroline Creek Chaos, the second Caroline Creek novel.

 He also maintains a blog on his website.

 Personal life

 Gingerich lives in mid-Missouri with his wife and three children.

 In popular culture

 The character of Mose Schrute from The Office was named for, and inspired by, Mose Gingerich.